redthemadhacker/pdrbyeddie/README.md

 # PDR by Eddie
 Business website
 ## Commercial Business Website
 Commercial website project built with HTML, CSS, and JavaScript, then deployed live on Heroku for a local Paintless Dent Repair business.
 To serve the static frontend seamlessly on Heroku without Node.js, the backend was configured using Python, Flask, and Gunicorn to handle routing.
-The platform features an interactive flip-card gallery with a full-screen image expansion modal, custom glitch CSS hover effects, and a Formspree-powered hotline form configured with mobile camera support so customers can send direct photo quote requests.
+Features an interactive flip-card gallery with a full-screen image expansion modal, custom glitch CSS hover effects, and a Formspree-powered hotline form configured with mobile camera support so customers can send direct photo quote requests.
 ### Dependencies
 * Linux Ubuntu 24.10, Github, VSCode, Heroku
 * Javascript, Python, Flask, Gunicorn